NAME

 queries), you can export an environment variable NUT_QUIET_INIT_SSL

-messages and just emit them as debug stream (at verbosity 1 or higher).
+messages and only emit them as debug stream (seen at verbosity 1 or higher).

-You can call upscli_add_host_cert(3) to register specific host security policy before initialize connections to them.
+You can call upscli_add_host_cert(3) to register specific host security policy before initializing connections to them.

 You must call upscli_cleanup(3) when exiting application.